-As a business owner, you may have encountered the terms virtual credit card or virtual debit card, and you might wonder, “What is a virtual card?”
-A virtual credit card is not a physical, plastic card.
+A virtual card is not a physical, plastic card.
 Instead, it is a set of sixteen digits similar to a credit card number together with a CVV code that is randomly generated using software.
+Virtual cards can be either credit or debit cards.

 What is a virtual credit card?